Ľubomír Moravčík: Celtic

 On 27 October 1998, Moravčík signed for Scottish Premier League side Celtic for a fee of £330,000.
 The transfer linked him up with fellow Slovak Jozef Vengloš, who was Celtic manager at the time.
 Initially sceptical of the impact a then-33-year-old footballer could have, Moravčík became a hero in the eyes of the Parkhead faithful, forming an outstanding partnership with Henrik Larsson.

 Moravčík made his league debut in a 6–1 victory against Dundee United on 7 November 1998.
 The same year on 21 November, he scored his first two goals against Old Firm rivals Rangers, which ended in a memorable 5–1 victory.

 Moravčík stayed at Celtic Park for a total of four seasons, winning two Scottish championships, one Scottish Cup and two Scottish League Cups.
-All of his former teammates, including Larsson, Chris Sutton, and Stiliyan Petrov have named him in their One to Eleven highlighting his two-foot, his ability with both feet.
 In 2015, Moravčík said of his time in Glasgow: "My favourite time, my most special time, was at Celtic.
 They said I was a 'gift from God' but it was the opposite – Celtic was a gift from God to me...
 Celtic is unique."
 He played his last game for Celtic on 21 April 2002, a 1–1 draw with Rangers in which he assisted Alan Thompson's equaliser and came off as a substitute for Steve Guppy on the 72nd minute.